 Feeding less than recommended?

 Concentrated balancers really come into their own if you need to feed less than the recommended quantities of a hard feed.
-For example, a performance muesli or pellet.
+Eg a performance muesli or pellet.
 Maybe you’re cutting back your horse’s feed to keep weight down or to avoid hot behaviour.
 In this way, balancers are ideal, providing essential nutrients for health and performance without additional energy (calories) or starch.
 They also give you the option of feeding smaller amounts of a lower energy hard feed.
 Then you can top up the nutrient, (but not energy) levels, to meet the increased demands of work or competition.

 Many modern horse breeds maintain weight on limited calories, even when asked to perform hard work.
-Because of the concentrated nature and low feeding rate, a feed balancer can meet all the protein, vitamin, and mineral needs.
+Because of the concentrated nature and low feeding rate, a feed balancer can meet the protein, vitamin, and mineral needs.
 And it does this without adding excessive calories or starch to the diet.
 Even those on stable rest/convalescing benefit from a source of essential nutrients without the calories, provided by a balancer.

 Added Extras in Balancers: